YongJi97/NYC1_hackathon/README.md

 ### Who did you design this project for?
 This website is for everyone.
 This is a great resource for anyone stressed out by COVID-19.
 ### What was your inspiration for this project?
-We were inspired by the people who are struggling becasue of COVID-19.
+We were inspired by the people who are struggling because of COVID-19.
 We wanted to connect these people with vital resources and other people.
 ### What challenges did you run into?
 Our main difficulty was making the nav-bar and footer consistent throughout all of the pages.
 ### What accomplishments are you most proud of?